SunZia Wind and Transmission: Arizona state courts

+Federal courts

-A separate lawsuit was filed in U.S. District Court in Tucson, Arizona in January 2024.
-The plaintiffs asked for a permanent injunction to halt construction of the transmission line through the San Pedro Valley because of the cultural significance of the valley to several native American communities.
+A separate lawsuit was filed in U.S. District Court in Tucson, Arizona, in January 2024.
+The plaintiffs asked for a permanent injunction to halt construction of the transmission line through the San Pedro Valley because of the cultural significance of the valley to several Native American communities.

-On January 30th, 2024, the Tohono O'odham Nation and San Carlos Apache Tribe filed a motion for a temporary restraining order and preliminary injunction to stop the construction, as well as a request for an expedited hearing for their lawsuit previously filed on January 17th.
-A Motion Hearing was held March 13, 2024, in the United States District Court in Tucson, AZ.
+On January 30th, 2024, the Tohono O'odham Nation and San Carlos Apache Tribe filed a motion for a temporary restraining order and preliminary injunction to stop the construction, as well as a request for an expedited hearing for their lawsuit previously filed on January 17, 2024.
+A Motion Hearing was held March 13, 2024, in the United States District Court in Tucson, Arizona.
 The motion was denied in April.

-The Tohono O'odham Nation, San Carlos Apache Tribe, Archaeology Southwest, and the Center for Biological Diversity appealed in the U.S. Ninth Circuit Court the U.S. District Judge's dismissal of the case against the SunZia transmission line.
-Oral arguments were heard in Phoenix, AZ on March 26th.
+The Tohono O'odham Nation, San Carlos Apache Tribe, Archaeology Southwest, and the Center for Biological Diversity appealed in the U.S. Ninth Circuit Court of Appeals the U.S. District Judge's dismissal of the case against the SunZia transmission line.
+Oral arguments were heard in Phoenix, AZ on March 26, 2025.
 On May 27, 2025 the 9th Circuit Court sided with the tribes and nonprofits when they reversed and remanded the lower court's action.